 1. What is an Australian TSP?

 A TSP is a legally binding document, submitted for approval to Australian authorities, showing that an aviation operator has an approved TSP in place.
 The purpose of a TSP is to demonstrate that an operator establishes and maintains a high level of security management in accordance with Australian regulations.
-Not all business aviation operators are required to have TSPs.
-However, for any operator falling under the definition of a "prescribed air service," there’s no alternative other than to comply with this regulation, even if the operator has an aviation safety management system (SMS) or non-Australian security certification in place.
+For any operator falling under the definition of a “prescribed air service,” there’s no alternative other than to comply with this regulation, even if the operator has an aviation safety management system (SMS) or non-Australian security certification in place.

 2. When TSPs became a requirement